PhaserEditor2D/PhaserEditor/docs/v2/first-steps.rst

 Linux
 ~~~~~~~~~

-To run Phaser Editor on Linux, executes the file ``PhaserEditor2D``.
+To run Phaser Editor on Linux executes the file ``PhaserEditor2D``.

 To run the editor in debug mode, execute the script ``Debug.sh``.